WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 ### Settings

-The settings section has the following structure and default values:
+The settings section has the following structure:

 ```json
 {